 Canada has lifted its test requirement, but only for fully vaccinated travelers.
-That means unvaccinated Canadians, including kids, still need one.
+That means unvaccinated Canadians, including some kids, still need one.
 Tests are not necessarily expensive (contrary to common myth) and most importantly, it’s really not that complicated.
 Especially Canada’s newly-changed requirement, which is very simple to understand (I’ve done it 6 times myself).

 Make sure you subscribe to our free newsletter so you don’t miss any of the upcoming content pieces about testing.

 - Introduction to COVID-19 test requirements

 - What happens if you test positive abroad

 - Entering Canada with a positive test